openpmix/prrte/src/tools/prun/prun.1.md

     exit status in secondary jobs will be reported solely in a summary print statement.

-By default, PRTE DVM records and notes that processes exited with non-zero termination status.
-This is generally not considered an "abnormal termination" - i.e., the PRTE DVM will not abort a job if one or more processes return a non-zero status.
-Instead, the default behavior simply reports the number of processes terminating with non-zero status upon completion of the job.
+By default, the job will abort when any process terminates with non-zero status.
+The MCA parameter `prte_abort_on_non_zero_status` can be set to `false` (or `0`) to cause the PRTE DVM to not abort a job if one or more processes return a non-zero status.
+In that situation the PRTE DVM records and notes that processes exited with non-zero termination status to report the approprate exit status of `prun` (per bullet points above).

-However, in some cases it can be desirable to have the job abort when any process terminates with non-zero status.
-For example, a non-PMIx job might detect a bad result from a calculation and want to abort, but doesn't want to generate a core file.
-Or a PMIx job might continue past a call to `PMIx_Finalize`, but indicate that all processes should abort due to some post-PMIx result.

-It is not anticipated that this situation will occur frequently.
-However, in the interest of serving the broader community, the PRTE DVM now has a means for allowing users to direct that jobs be aborted upon any process exiting with non-zero status.
-Setting the MCA parameter "prte_abort_on_non_zero_status" to 1 will cause the PRTE DVM to abort all processes once any process exits with non-zero status in that job.

-Terminations caused in this manner will be reported on the console as an "abnormal termination", with the first process to so exit identified along with its exit status.

-# RETURN VALUE

-`prun` returns 0 if all processes started by `prun` exit after calling `PMIx_Finalize`.
-A non-zero value is returned if an internal error occurred in `prun`, or one or more processes exited before calling `PMIx_Finalize`.
-If an internal error occurred in `prun`, the corresponding error code is returned.
-In the event that one or more processes exit before calling `PMIx_Finalize`, the return value of the rank of the process that `prun` first notices died before calling `PMIx_Finalize` will be returned.
-Note that, in general, this will be the first process that died but is not guaranteed to be so.

 If the `--timeout` command line option is used and the timeout expires before the job completes (thereby forcing `prun` to kill the